CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

 ### Extending Attachments Dialog

-To our Attachments Dialog we need to add button that will simply open newly created File Upload Dialog.
+We need to add a button to our Attachments Dialog that will open the newly created File Upload Dialog.

 ```xml
 <customHeader>